lsst-dm/dmtn-056/index.rst

 In the :ref:`Common Schema <CommonSchema>`, each :ref:`DataUnitType` is a table that the holds :ref:`DataUnits <DataUnit>` of that type as its rows.

+[KSK] Maybe having the "Common Schema" section fleshed out a little will help with this, but I'm not clear from the discussion what each of these is.
+Here's my understanding as a concrete example.

+``DataUnit`` -- 'r' (filter), ``DataUnitType`` -- filter.
+Again the word type is causing me confusion the type of the ``DataUnit`` is ``String``, but I get the impression that is supposed to be introspected from the "Common Schema".

 .. _DatasetRef: